WATCH: Snow ending for most, but not all, of CNY this evening

 WEDNESDAY:

-It’s breezy and milder again midweek with sun fading behind more clouds during Wednesday afternoon.
+It’s breezy and milder again midweek with sun fading behind more clouds during the afternoon.
 There could be a rain/snow shower near sunset, but most, if not all of the day is dry.

 Highs Wednesday reach the 40s, and likely is the mildest day of the week.